- Why is collaboration and process important?

 - Email is where knowledge goes to die (Rolf Lindström)

 Instant messaging tools (like Signal, Google Hangouts, Slack, etc) can be useful in collaboration in that they enable team members to strengthen relationships.
 Signal is a good choice because it is simple to use, is end-to-end encrypted (so they respect privacy), and there are both mobile and desktop clients.
 Slack may be better for larger teams.
+Git notifications can be fed into a slack channel to provide the team with a view into the work stream.
+Discourse not has chat functionality making it a very powerful collaboration platform for teams.
+Chat messages can be easily be turned into Forum topics to make them more accessible long term.

 Meetings are an interesting dynamic and perhaps one of the hardest things to get right.
 At their worst, meetings are boring and a waste of time.
 At their best, they can be invigorating and very enjoyable.
 The COVID experience has really caused us to appreciate the value of the face to face experience.
 However, many meetings (could be a formal business meeting or spending time with friends/family) we still don’t really maximize the value of being in-person with someone.
 In a meeting, everyone should be engaged during the entire meeting.
 This means things need to keep moving.
 The focus needs to be on interpersonal interaction, solving hard problems, brainstorming, making decisions, etc – things that engage people.
 If one person does most of the taking, it is not a meeting, it is a presentation.